-This means that if your dog gets an infectious disease, he or she will spread it on to other unvaccinated animals, too.
-Vaccinating your pet is a responsible act for both of you, but it is also a responsible act for the whole community of pets and pet parents.
+This means that if your dog gets an infectious disease, they will spread it on to other unvaccinated animals, too.
+Vaccinating your pet is a responsible act for both of you, but it is also responsible for the whole community of pets and pet parents.

 Side effects of vaccines

-Now that we have established that some vaccines are necessary as they prevent potentially deadly diseases let’s look at what adverse reactions they could cause.
+Now that we have established that some vaccines are necessary to prevent potentially deadly diseases let’s look at what adverse reactions they could cause.